lukestringer90/hyde/cv.md

 3Squared builds safety and operations software for Freight and Passenger Rail Operators in the UK.

 * Lead a team of 25 developers (Native iOS, Native Android, ASP.NET, Vue.js) to build the RailSmart software suite.
-Implemented a cohesive and inclusive team vision and management * approach.
+Implemented a cohesive and inclusive team vision and management approach.
 * Recruited at multiple levels (Graduates to Senior Engineers), growing the team by 50% during the first year of my leadership.
-Implemented a graduate scheme to train and mentor * junior developers.
+Implemented a graduate scheme to train and mentor junior developers.
 * Designed and embedded a technical strategy to move to SaaS, focusing on simpler, consistent tech stacks and approaches, across different platforms and 20+ codebases.
-Standardised * reusable packages with SPM, NPM, NuGet, using them across the product suite in both new and old projects.
+Standardised reusable packages with SPM, NPM, NuGet, using them across the product suite in both new and old projects.
 * Planned and managed technology transitions including CocoaPods to Swift Package Manager, ASP.NET Web Forms to Vue.js, Octopus Deploy to Azure DevOps, and on-prem GitLab to GitHub.
 * Mentored developers new to leadership, allowing me to manage the larger team through them.
 * Managed team resourcing, identifying developers with the right technical and soft skills for projects.
 * Defined the web API architecture to integrate with systems at Network Rail.
-Worked with internal and external technical teams to implement a phased approach to integration with our * applications, with longer terms goals to offer the solution as a product to the wider market.
+Worked with internal and external technical teams to implement a phased approach to integration with our applications, with longer terms goals to offer the solution as a product to the wider market.
 * Planned the transition to Federated Identity for our SaaS products.
-Identified the complexities across our platforms, aligning them with infrastructure, testing, UX, and cost * considerations.
+Identified the complexities across our platforms, aligning them with infrastructure, testing, UX, and cost considerations.
 * Regularly a part of sales activity, working on bid and tender documentation to win big contracts with Network Rail and HS2.
-Defined technical approach to delivering software in * multi-year iterations.
+Defined technical approach to delivering software in multi-year iterations.
 * Managed a quick transition into remote work in March 2020.
-Adapted my communication approach and the team structure to better suit remote work, supporting individual team members * personally.
+Adapted my communication approach and the team structure to better suit remote work, supporting individual team members oersonally.

 **2015: Head of Mobile at [3Squared](http://3squared.com)**.
 * Lead a team of 6 iOS and Android developers, supporting and guiding both their technical and professional development through 1-2-1s, goal setting and appraisals.
 * Planned and managed the transition from Objective-C to Swift (starting at version 2.2).
 Defined our  best practise for migration and interoperability.
-All new projects used 100% * Swift after 2017, and older, larger Objective-C codebases were gradually re-written; now 75% in Swift by 2021.
+All new projects used 100% Swift after 2017, and older, larger Objective-C codebases were gradually re-written; now 75% in Swift by 2021.
 * Standardised iOS components into small, reusable packages using CocoaPods.
 Used them across all new and old projects, and open sourced as The Peak Framework on GitHub.
 * Technical leadership and iOS development on projects with tight timelines and challenging clients.
 I organised the team to work concurrently.
 I gave updates to clients and worked with Project Management to update company directors on our progress.
 * Worked as part of the Operational Management Team to implement new policies such as Agile rituals, standardised appraisal approaches, and inclusive recruitment principles.